WWE News: Former WWF Tag Team Champion Jim ‘The Anvil’ Neidhart Dead At 63

 Jim “The Anvil” Neidhart, a former WWF Tag Team Champion and father to current Monday Night Raw superstar Natalya, has reportedly passed away at the age of 63, according to a Twitter post from friend and colleague Brian Blair.
-No cause of death has been announced as of this writing.

-“It is with a sad heart, that I share with you the passing of a long time friend and colleague, Jim “The Anvil” Neidhart.
+“It is with a sad heart, that I share with you the passing of a long time friend and colleague, Jim ‘The Anvil’ Neidhart.
 Your thoughts and prayers for the family are appreciated!” wrote Blair, who wrestled as one-half of the Killer Bees, a team that had a memorable feud in the 1980s with the Hart Foundation, Neidhart’s tag team with WWE Hall of Famer Bret Hart.

+A report from TMZ suggested that Neidhart’s cause of death might have been related to a fall at his home in Florida, as emergency medical personnel were called at around 6:30 a.m. to assist a male victim who was having “seizures and convulsions.”
+Representatives from the Pasco County Sheriff’s Office told the publication that Neidhart “fell at home, hit his head, and succumbed to his injury,” and that no foul play was suspected.

-Born James Henry Neidhart in Tampa, Florida on February 8, 1955, the future “Anvil” grew up in California, where he emerged as a high school track and field star and set a state shot put record in 1973, according to Slam Sports Wrestling.
+Born James Henry Neidhart in Tampa, Florida, on February 8, 1955, the future “Anvil” grew up in California, where he emerged as a high school track and field star and set a state shot put record in 1973, according to Slam Sports Wrestling.
 As a young adult, he was a practice player for the Oakland Raiders and Dallas Cowboys, but after failing to make either team’s regular season lineup, he tried to make his name in professional wrestling, where he was trained in Calgary by legendary grappler and Stampede Wrestling promoter Stu Hart.
 Originally nicknamed “The Animal,” Neidhart got his more familiar nickname after an impressive anvil-tossing feat at the Calgary Stampede festival, according to WrestlingFigs.

 During his time in Calgary, Neidhart became close friends with the Hart family, marrying Stu Hart’s oldest daughter Ellie in the early 1980s.
 The couple had three daughters, including middle child Natalie, who would later on be known in WWE as Natalya.